Geology of Finland: Caledonian rocks

 The youngest rocks in Finland are those found near Kilpisjärvi in Enontekiö (the northwesternmost part of the country's northwestern arm).
 These rocks belong to the Scandinavian Caledonides that assembled in Paleozoic times.
 During the Caledonian orogeny, Finland was likely a sunken foreland basin covered by sediments; subsequent uplift and erosion would have eroded all of these sediments.
 In Finland, Caledonian nappes overlie shield rocks of Archean age.
-Despite occurring in about the same area the Scandinavian Caledonides and the modern Scandinavian Mountains are unrelated.
+Despite occurring in roughly the same area, the Scandinavian Caledonides and the modern Scandinavian Mountains are unrelated.